-Justices of the Peace and the Beginnings of Modern Policing
+The Beginnings of Modern Policing

 Near the end of the 14th century, justices of the peace were appointed by the king to provide support to the shire reeves and constables.
 The justices of the peace had the authority to issue warrants and held arraignment hearings for suspected criminals.
 They also tried cases involving misdemeanors and civil infractions.

 A system gradually developed wherein the shire reeves served as assistants to the justices of the peace and employed the local constables to supervise the watchmen, take suspected criminals into custody and serve warrants.

 This system of local law enforcement served the small communities that existed at the time well into the 19th century and was brought to the American colonies, as well.
 It was not until the population explosion of the late 18th century in the United States and Britain that there became an apparent need to professionalize the police force.